Accelerated Direct-Entry Master of Science in Nursing

-As part of the region’s only Academic Health Center—a dynamic center of education and research comprised of UC’s colleges of nursing, allied health, medicine and pharmacy—we offer students unique opportunities that extend far beyond the classroom so that our students graduate with the skills and experience necessary to become an integral member of an interdisciplinary health care team and provide safe, quality patient care.
+As part of the region's only Academic Health Center — a dynamic center of education and research comprised of UC's colleges of nursing, allied health, medicine and pharmacy — we offer students unique opportunities that extend far beyond the classroom so that they graduate with the skills and experience necessary to become an integral member of an interdisciplinary health care team and provide safe, quality patient care.

 - Opportunities for interdisciplinary collaboration within the Academic Health Center (medical campus)